-Whether you’re a planner by nature or not, a daily schedule can help you live an abundant life and honor God with your days.
+Whether you’re a planner by nature or not, a daily schedule can help you live an abundant life and curb the chaos for good.
 Creating a flexible schedule will help you manage your life well and live with purpose, instead of flitting from one responsibility to another.
 (Ask me how I know!)

 As someone who’s not naturally organized or well planned, creating flexible routines that I actually accomplished took years for me.
 But once I discovered what worked, it’s freed me up to live on purpose.